krateoplatformops-blueprints/azuredevops-provider-kog/README.md

 1. Manually remove the specific `Pipeline` in the Azure DevOps UI under the `Pipeline permission` section of the resource you want to manage (e.g., `Environment`, `Queue`, etc.).
 Note that the location of the `Pipeline permission` section may vary depending on the type of resource you are managing.
 2. Update the `PipelinePermission` resource on Kubernetes by removing the specific pipeline `id` from the `pipelines` array in the `PipelinePermission` resource.
 3. Apply the updated `PipelinePermission` resource to the cluster and let the controller reconcile the state.

+### PullRequest

+The `PullRequest` resource is used to manage Azure DevOps pull requests.

+#### PullRequest operations
+- **Create**: You can create a `PullRequest` resource to create a new pull request in Azure DevOps.
+You can specify the source and target branches, title, description, and other optional fields.
+- **Update**: You can update the title, description, and status of an existing pull request.
+Note that many fields of a pull request are not updatable.
+- **Delete**: Deleting a `PullRequest` CR on the Kubernetes cluster will not delete the pull request on Azure DevOps, it will only remove the resource from the cluster and the controller will stop managing it.
+The concept of deleting pull requests is not supported by Azure DevOps REST API but you can close a pull request by updating its status to `abandoned`, which is supported by this CR.

+#### PipelinePermission schema
+The `PullRequest` resource schema:

 ## Authentication